 Step 8: Hang Ice Maker to the Wall of Your Freezer

-Hang the icemaker over the screws, ensure you line up the extension the.
-Tighten screws to secure ice maker to the wall.
-Next, install ice bucket.
+Hang the icemaker over the screws, ensure you line up the extension tube.
+Tighten screws to secure the ice maker to the wall.
+Next, install the ice bucket.

 Ice Maker Kit DIY: Conclusion

 There you have it!
 A fully-installed ice maker machine to keep your beverages chilled at your command.
-Although it can be intimidating to open a DIY ice maker kit to find a load of foreign objects needing to be put together, following the right directions can make all the difference.
+Although it may look intimidating when first opening a DIY ice maker kit and finding a load of foreign objects in need of being put together, following the right directions can make all the difference.

 Feature image via Whirlpool